RAJA-SABARINATH/internSpark-task-1/README.md

-# Cybersecurity Internship Tasks

-## Task 1 - Reconnaissance and Vulnerability Scanning
+- Reconnaissance and Vulnerability Scanning

 Tools Used:
 - Kali Linux